-4. Off grid living
+4. Off-grid living

-If you are looking to live off grid, then shipping container homes can support this.
+If you are looking to live off the grid, then shipping container homes can support this.
 For those of you unfamiliar with this term, it means to live without being connected to electricity.

-We interviewed Brenda Kelly, who has built her own tiny shipping container home, and she mentioned just how easy it is to make a shipping container home off grid.
+We interviewed Brenda Kelly, who has built her own tiny shipping container home, and she mentioned just how easy it is to make a shipping container home off-grid.
 She has fitted her home with solar panels and a gray water recycling system.

 The boxy style and the material used in shipping containers allow for flexibility when constructing your perfect building.

 The cortex steel they are built with is strong and sturdy.
 It gives you the option to stack containers on top of each other.
-You probably won’t be wanting an eight story skyscraper (though it has been done)!
+You probably won’t be wanting an eight-story skyscraper (though it has been done)!

-In addition to stacking them vertically you can lay them down side by side and build out horizontally too.
+In addition to stacking them vertically, you can lay them down side by side and build out horizontally too.
 The internal container walls are easy to remove, making it simple to build a door or arch to connect multiple containers together.